guochengqian/deep_learning_phd_wiki/docs/src/code/env_install.rst

     python -m ipykernel install --user --name myenv --display-name "Python (myenv)"

 Remote Support!
 Sometimes, we may need to run jupyter lab on our laptop but use the hardware and env of remote workstation.
 How to do that?
-Open one terminal in your laptop, then open jupyter lab by code below
+Open one terminal in your laptop, then open jupyter lab by code below.
 .. code-block:: bash

     ssh remoteAccount@eremoteIp # connect remote server